Grand Alliance of Order | Grand Alliance of Chaos

 The biggest and toughest orruk in the Mortal Realms, Gordrakk is the Megaboss of Megabosses, the leader of the Great Waaagh!, and the chosen champion of Gorkamorka whose followers include all worshippers of the Great Green God, not just orruks.
 An unstoppable force of destruction, Gordrakk fights from the back of the massive and foul tempered Maw-Krusha Bigteef, crushing all those who stand against him and leading his numberless horde against the forces of Chaos, Death and Order alike.

-- Armored Dragon: Despite its massive size and toughness, Gordrakk's Maw-krusha, Bigteef, differs from others of its wyvern-like kind as it wears an armoured helmet made of crudely beaten metal.
-This isn't represented in the game itself however as Gordrakk and Bigteef have the same Save characteristic as a regular Megaboss on Maw-krusha.
+- Armored Dragon: Despite its massive size and toughness, Gordrakk's Maw-krusha, Bigteef, wears an armoured helmet made of crudely beaten metal.
+However, in the game, Gordrakk has the same Save characteristic as a regular Megaboss on Maw-krusha.

 - Dual Wielding: Gordrakk is armed with a pair of brutal axes known as Smasha and Kunnin', each blessed by one half of Gorkamorka.
 Smasha has been filled with the essence of Gork so that it seeks out the blood of enemy Hero's (giving it a chance of doing extra mortal wounds against them), while Kunnin' is blessed by Mork to hunt for enemy magic users (also having a chance of causing extra mortal wounds).
 These weapons were originally part of a single axe known as Worldchoppa but Gordrakk broke it into two so that he could kill more enemies with them.